SciCompKL/CoDiPack/documentation/TutorialB1.md

 Since this function has \f$ 2 \cdot n \f$ input values and 3 output values, we would like to compute the Hessian and the Jacobian with the codi::EvaluationHelper.
 This class provides several helper functions for the evaluation of Jacobians and Hessians of functions object.
-Which kinds of function objects are accepted by the codi::EvaluationHelper is discussed in the sub tutorial ??.
-Here, we assume the simplest default case where the where the function declaration is:
+Which kind of function objects are accepted by the codi::EvaluationHelper is discussed in the sub tutorial [B1.1](@ref TutorialB1_1).
+Here, we assume the simplest default case where the function declaration is:
 ~~~~{.cpp}
 void func(std::vector<CoDiType> const &x, std::vector<CoDiType> &y);
 ~~~~